 We see this cautious allowance for torture in the famous bull Ad Extirpanda of Innocent IV, issued in 1252.
 The bull was issued in response to the killing of St. Peter of Verona, papal inquisitor in Lombardy, by a conspiracy of Cathars.
 Because the Cathar movement was not only heretical but also violent and well organized, the pope faced a dilemma similar to those today who struggle with terrorist cells within their country.
 Since a captured Cathar might have information on potential future plots, the knowledge of which could save lives, would it not be just to use physical compulsion to get this information from him?

 Hence the background to Ad Extirpanda.
-The document is very cautious, and while it allows alleged conspirators to be "coerced" into revealing information, there are several restrictions.
+The document is very cautious, and while it allows alleged conspirators to be “coerced” into revealing information, there are several restrictions.
 Torture can only be applied once.
-The inquisitor must already have evidence that makes the victim's guilt practically certain.
-Torture cannot permanently maim, cripple or kill the victim (it must stop short of "life and limb").
+The inquisitor must already have evidence that makes the victim’s guilt practically certain.
+Torture cannot permanently maim, cripple or kill the victim (it must stop short of “life and limb”).
 Later additions to the procedure will include the mandate that anything confessed under torture must be ratified by an oath freely given after torture.
-Thus, with these guidelines, Pope Innocent IV sought to remedy the inherent injustice of torture as described by Nicholas I and Augustine.
+Thus, with these guidelines, Pope Innocent IV sought to remedy the inherent injustice of torture as condemned by Nicholas I and Augustine.

-Note, from a moral standpoint, this development would not have been possible had the original arguments against torture been grounded in the dignity of the human person; there is no room for "development" in the Church's condemnation of abortion since it is evil per se.
-But because the arguments from Augustine to Nicholas were based on the inefficiency of the method, it left room for development open: If torture can yield trustworthy results, it would be just, and hence permissible.
+Note, from a moral standpoint, this development would not have been possible had the original arguments against torture been grounded in the dignity of the human person; there is no room for “development” in the Church’s condemnation of abortion since it is evil per se.
+But the arguments from Augustine to Nicholas were based on the inefficiency of the method, which left room for development open: If torture can yield trustworthy results, it would be just, and hence permissible.
 Again, while the first millennium condemned the use of torture, they recognized no fundamental human right to not be tortured, and hence the development represented by Ad Extirpanda was made possible.